National Building Code of Canada: History

 The first National Farm Building Code of Canada (NFBC) was first published in 1960.
 The Model National Energy Codes for Buildings and Houses were first published in 1997.

 The Historical National Construction Codes on-line in PDF format is a single collection provided by the NRC of the English and French editions of all Code documents published between 1941 and 1998.

-On behalf of the Canadian Commission on Building and Fire Codes (CCBFC) the National Research Council (NRC) Canadian Codes Center publishes national model codes documents that set out minimum requirements relating to their scope and objectives.
+On behalf of the Canadian Commission on Building and Fire Codes (CCBFC) the National Research Council (NRC) Canadian Codes Centre publishes national model codes documents that set out minimum requirements relating to their scope and objectives.
 These include the National Building Code, the National Fire Code, the National Plumbing Code, the National Energy Code of Canada for Buildings (NECB) and other documents.
 The Canadian Standards Association (CSA) publishes other model codes that address electrical, gas and elevator systems.

 Requirements on the specification of structural wood products and wood building systems is set forth in the National Building Code which is concerned with health, safety, accessibility and the protection of buildings from fire or structural damage.
 The Code applies mainly to new construction, but also aspects of demolition, relocation, renovation and change of building use.
 The current NBCC was published in 2015, and is usually updated on a five-year cycle.
 The next update began in 2020.
 While final public review of proposed changes to the 2015 edition ran from January 13-March 13, 2020, completion was delayed due to covid-19; reportedly the updated edition will be published in December 2021.